md3387/Multi-Wavelength-Species-Identification/README.md

 ### File: `HAPI_Processor.py`

 This script initializes the HITRAN API and fetches the relevant absorption cross-section data.
 It includes functions for querying HITRAN data based on user-defined parameters.
+This function is independent.

 **Key Functions:**

 - initialize_hapi(): Sets up the HITRAN API connection.
 - get_absorption_cross_section(): Queries the HITRAN database for absorption cross-section data.

+### File: `absorptionCrossSectionPinkowski.mlx`

+This script calculates the absorption cross-section using the methodology outlined by Pinkowski et al. The paper is included in the useful links.
+This function is independent.

+### File: `check_molecule_presence.mlx`

+This script checks the presence of specific molecules in the HITRAN data appended with Pinkowski's models for molecules not in HITRAN and outputs relevant information.
+This function is independent.

 ### File: `getAbsorptionCrossSection.mlx`

 This MATLAB Live Script processes the HITRAN data using the Python script.
 It is configured to call the `HAPI_Processor.py` functions to retrieve and process the data.
+This function requires: `HAPI_Processor.py`,`absorptionCrossSectionPinkowski.mlx`, and `check_molecule_presence.mlx`.

    **Instructions for Configuration:**

 - Change Data Paths: Update the path in the script to point to the correct location of `HAPI_Processor.py`.
 - Example of current implementation on the local machine: